RonanCodes/personal-gatsby/content/blog/why-start-a-blog.md

 ## Audience

-I'm aiming this at the Front-End community and will be sharing on Twitter and LinkedIn.
+I'm aiming this at the Front-End community and will be sharing on Dev, Twitter, LinkedIn, and my personal site (https://ronandconnolly.com/blog).
-I'll be syndicating this content to dev.to, LinkedIn, and Medium.

-To be honest I'm writing this for myself, and if others learn from it that's great!
+To be honest, I'm writing this for myself, and if others learn from it that's great!